 Grading in martial arts is an important part of the self defence learning curve.
 Each grading sets certain goals for you, which in turn promotes the motivation to learn and push yourself to achieve.
 This leads to an improvement in skill and also martial arts understanding, on a regular basis.
 Each grading level will introduce specific techniques which will challenge you and keep it interesting.
-Remember, you are only competing against yourself, so you may go at your own pace at grade when you are ready.
+Remember, you are only competing against yourself, so you may go at your own pace and grade when you are ready.
 But you will only get back what you put in.

 Self defence training and martial art classes are enjoyable, social and challenging.
 They require you to not only to work physically, but also to think about your martial art techniques, as well as your self defence strategies.
 There are many grading levels to achieve, so the learning and the practice (and the enjoyment) never ceases.
 Success at each of your gradings is a great achievement, for which you can be very proud of your effort.
 Upon each grading, you will receive: